Davyd19/kenala-backend/SETUP_GUIDE.md

 ✅ **User Management**
 - View all users and their stats
-- Update user level and admin status
+- Update user admin status
 - Delete users (with protection for admins)

 ✅ **Badge Management**